 Moreover, I’m planning on studying the effects of the mushroom on dreams by taking it just before daytime naps and early morning sleep (WBTB), which is mostly comprised of REM sleep.
 This requires taking the mush about 3 hours before the planned nap because of the long onset of effects.)
 I realized that once after taking 1.7 grams lemon tek during a WBTB (wake back to bed; a lucid dream induction technique involving waking up after a few hours of sleep, and then going back to sleep with the intention of having a lucid dream.)
 I was listening to binaural beats.
-While it took me just 6 minutes to fall asleep (as my sleep tracing later showed), it felt as if I’m awake the whole time.
+While it took me just 6 minutes to fall asleep (as my sleep tracking later showed), it felt as if I’m awake the whole time.
 I even entered deep sleep 17 minutes after falling asleep.
 It seems like the mushroom is capable of inducing paradoxical insomnia when taken right before going to sleep.
 It’s interesting that I had a lot of deep sleep for early morning (52 minutes), and very little REM (25 minutes).
 From this trial I also learned that Amanita may boost deep sleep even during naps.

 I’m also planning on testing different methods of consumption, including: